AdityaB2007/iskcon-website/README.md

 ## 🌿 About the Center

-New Vraja Dham serves as a spiritual center dedicated to the practice of **bhakti-yoga**, following the teachings of the Gaudiya Vaishnava tradition as presented by Srila Prabhupada.
+New Vraja Dham serves as a spiritual center dedicated to the practice of **bhakti-yoga**, following the teachings of the Gaudiya Vaishnava tradition as presented by
+A.C.
+Bhaktivedanta Swami Srila Prabhupada.

 The temple hosts:
 - Kirtan (congregational chanting of the Holy Name)